danielbrendel/aquashell-homepage/app/resources/md/reference.md

 aut_addmouseevent "name of function to call" "mouse number to hook into" "operation result"; #Add a mouse hook.
 The function to be called is of following definition: function MouseEvent void(isshift bool, isctrl bool, isalt bool) {}; Note it is only called for pressed event, not down or up

+aut_sendmessage "hwnd" "msg" "wparam" "lparam" "result var"; #Sends the given message with params to the given window and returns its result.

+aut_postmessage "hwnd" "msg" "wparam" "lparam" "result var"; #Posts the given message with params to the given window.
+Will return true if the given message was put into the posting queue, not the actual result from the target window.

+aut_clpbsetstring "text"; #Stores the given expression as text in the clipboard

+aut_clpbgetstring "result var"; #Stores the current clipboard data as text in the result var

+aut_clpbclear; #Clears the clipboard data regardless of the content type

+aut_addtimer "ident" "delay"; #Adds a timer where the callback function is executed each N milliseconds.
+The callback function is of following schema: function ident_OnElapsed bool() {}; Its return value indicates if the timer shall be removed or stay processed

+aut_timerexists "timer ident" "result var"; #Indicates if a timer with the given ident exists.

 aut_procevents; #Call this in your main loop in order to process all your hooks

+aut_calctimers; #Call this in your main loop in order to process all timers
 ```

 ### EnvVars